High-heeled shoe: 21st century

 In the Western world, high-heeled shoes exist in two highly gendered and parallel tracks: highly fashionable and variable women's shoes with thin long heels, and practical, relatively uniform men's shoes in a riding boot style, with thick, relatively short heels.
-Heels are often described as a sex symbol for women, and magazines like Playboy, as well as other media sources that primarily portray women in a sexual way, often do so using high heels.
+Heels are often described as a sex symbol for women, and magazines like Playboy, as well as other media sources that primarily portray women in a sexual way often do so using high heels.
 Paul Morris, a psychology researcher at the University of Portsmouth, argues that high heels accentuate "sex-specific aspects of female gait," artificially increasing a woman's femininity.
 Likewise, many see the arching of a woman's back facilitated by wearing high heels as an imitation of a signal of a woman's willingness to be courted by a man.
 Despite the sexual connotations, heels are considered both fashionable and professional dress for women in most cases, the latter especially if accompanied by a pants suit.
 Some researchers argue that high heels have become part of the female workplace uniform and operate in a much larger and complex set of display rules.
-High heels are considered to pose a dilemma to women as they bring them sexual benefits but are detrimental to their health.
-The 21st century has introduced a broad spectrum and variety of styles, ranging from height and width of heel, to design and color of the shoe.